adonbiju/Hospital-Management-System/README.md

 # Hospital-Management-System
 HOSPITAL MANAGEMENT SYSTEM is an desktop application used to register and control the details of doctor, receptionist and patient.
-It is a platform that provides the receptionist to manage and maintain the details of patient .
-It also allows the doctor to give
-the prescription for the patient and admin have access to every function.
+It is a platform that provides the receptionist to manage and maintain the details of patient.
+It also allows the doctor to give the prescription for the patient and admin have access to every function.
 # Software Requirements
         * Apache NetBeans IDE 12.0
         * Xampp  Server